 The Seven Sisters mountain range might be Sandessjøen's primary claim to fame.
 You'll have great views to this beautiful parade of peaks from deck as we approach the town.
 The UNESCO Vega Islands are also close by.
 Sandnessjøen could not wish for a more perfect location.
 To the west, the Dønnamannen Mountain, 2,800 feet above sea level, towers above the islands.
 To the east, the modern design of the elegant Helgeland Bridge impresses visitors.
 Today, the municipality has 7,500 inhabitants and a variety of industries and occupations such as fishing, agriculture, industry, trade, and administration.
 Bustling ferry traffic has made the place a hive of activity.

-Located in the center of Sandnessjøen is a shop belonging to glass artist Turid Grov — a delightful shop selling beautiful hand-made glass art.
-The artist takes her inspiration from the magnificent scenery of the Helgeland coast.
+In the centre of Sandnessjøen, Perleporten runs a local yarn shop.
 You will also find many other shops in town, as well as excellent cafés and restaurants.
-Margrethe's Café serves locally produced food from the Helgeland region.
+Located 20km south of Sandnessjøen, inside the Petter Dass Museum, Margrethe's Café serves locally produced food from the Helgeland region.

 The Petter Dass Museum consists of several buildings from the 18th and 19th centuries.
 Among its displays are exhibitions focusing on the parson poet Petter Dass.
 Alstahaug Church was built in the 12th and 13th centuries using locally quarried soapstone.
 The church is Romanesque in style, and is one of seven medieval churches that have been preserved in Northern Norway.
 The church and the Petter Dass Museum are both housed in the courtyard at Alstahaugtunet.